Marketing is evolving – fast.

 The second stage is using available data to prove marketing ROI.

-Previously, marketing data could only extend as far as the point of transaction or lead conversion because software was delivered offline.
+Previously, marketing data could only extend as far as the point of transaction or lead conversion because the software was delivered offline.

 But now, with software as a service (SaaS) growing to a $46.3B (£33B) market in 2017, we can connect the data all the way through the entire customer lifecycle to revenue.